 |Tungsten Inert Gas Welding (TIG)||An arc between metals uses a tungsten non-consumable electrode.
 Inert gas acts as a shielding agent.|

 |Flux Core Arc Welding (FCAW)||Two types of FCAW – Self Shielded, Gas Shielded.
 Self-Shielded – Flux produces gas and slag in the electrode.
 Gas Shielded – Gas shielding, flux is tasked with slag production.|

 |Stick welding||Welding is done using a flux-covered consumable electrode.|

 Welding processes were not always straightforward.
-Due to complex procedures, complicated systems, the job never attracted a colossal labor force.
-Further, due to hazards involved in the work, the turnover rates remained high.
-The number of young people who took up welding jobs declined because of their risk and precision experience, but it was because most of them did not get proper training from welding school.
+Due to complex procedures, and complicated systems, the job never attracted a colossal labor force.
+Further, the turnover rates remained high due to hazards involved in the work.
+The number of young people who took up welding jobs declined because of their risk and precision experience, but most of them did not get proper training from welding school.